komeara1/wifi_assessment_techniques/README.md

 # Wi-Fi Assessment Techniques

-These are techniques that I have found to work during WiFi assessments (discovery, collection, attack, and crack).
+These are techniques that I have found to work during Wi-Fi assessments (discovery, collection, attack, and crack).
 This isn't an "end all, be all" list.</br>

 # Hardware:
 * Need Atheros chipset in the wireless adapter